zenab12/Freecodecamp-Magazine/README.md

 #if we give in parent in lines or columns names as `[red-1-col] 100px [red-2-col] 200px`   and used inside red div we will give for `grid-area:red;` and it will work***

 </aside>

+> - if i creat `html` selector and give it a `font-size` property set to `62.5%`.
+This will set the default font size for your web page to 10px (the browser default is 16px).
+This will make it easier for you to work with rem units later, as 2rem would be 20px
+> - The `Referer` HTTP header contains information about the address or `URL` of a page that a user might be visiting from.
+This information can be used in analytics to track how many users from your page visit freecodecamp.org, for example.
+Setting the `rel` attribute to `noreferrer` omits this information from the HTTP request.
+Give your a element a rel attribute set to noreferrer.